 Is any test preparation needed to ensure the quality of the sample?

-Tell your doctor about use of antibiotics or, if you are a woman, douches or vaginal creams.
+Tell your health care provider about use of antibiotics or, if you are a woman, douches or vaginal creams.
 You may be asked to avoid using these within 24 hours before testing vaginal samples, as they may affect test results.
 Menstruation will not affect results.
 You may be instructed to wait one to two hours after you last urinated before collecting the urine sample.
 Follow any instructions you are given.